baasilali/elide-docs/README.md

 ## Notes

 - All navigation config is in `build-static.mjs` navbarSections array
-- Feature cards on introduction page use inline HTML in `introduction.mdx`
+- Feature cards on README page use inline HTML in `readme.mdx`
 - Mobile menu toggles but requires JavaScript implementation
 - Git hooks prevent committing `dist/` files